-High Security Registration Plate or HSRP is a special type of Aluminium number plate for vehicles that eases identification of the vehicle.
+High security number plate or HSRP number plate is a special type of Aluminium number plate for vehicles that eases identification of the vehicle.
 It contains a Hot-stamped Chromium-based hologram of Ashok Chakra on the top left corner of the plate.
-The color of the Ashok chakra will be blue and the size of the hologram is 20 mm x 20 mm.
+The colour of the Ashok chakra will be blue and the size of the hologram is 20 mm x 20 mm.
 You will see a laser printed10 digit permanent identification number or PIN on the reflecting sheet.
 All Indian HSRP contains letters bearing the inscription ‘India’ at a 45-degree angle followed by a hot-stamped film that will be applied on the numerals.

 According to the Motor Vehicles Act, a Colored Fuel sticker is also mandatory for all two and four-wheel vehicles.
 The primary objective of these stickers is to make it easier to identify vehicles based on their fuel type from distance.